oe/lerna-ci/readme.md

 # with yarn
 yarn lerna-ci synclocal [version source]

-# version source, could be git, npm, local, or all, default to local
+# version source, could be: git, npm, local, or all, default to local

 # or if you prefer npm
 npx lerna-ci synclocal [version source]
 ```

-You may also add a `lerna-ci.synclocal` field to `package.json` in the root of the project, its value is same as the params of [syncPackageVersions](#syncpackageversionsoptions), then you can run command: `yarn lerna-ci synclocal` without extra arguments

 ### syncremote
 sync all packages' dependencies versions in monorepo, using [syncPackageDependenceVersion](#syncpackagedependenceversion) under the hood